 As described in the answer above, USPS approved mailboxes and DOT&PF approved mailbox installation designs are allowed on state roads.
 Many types of custom and commercially available mailboxes and mailbox supports are potentially hazardous if hit by a vehicle.
-Only mailbox supports constructed in conformance with DOT&PF approved installation designs available for download above in the Standards section are acceptable.
+Only mailbox supports constructed in conformance with DOT&PF approved installation designs available for download above in the are acceptable.

 should I label my mailbox?

 The USPS provides instructions regarding placement and size of lettering on mailboxes.
 Note that any advertising on a mailbox or its support is prohibited.
 Decorative items that add weight to the mailbox are not allowed because they can become hazardous objects if the mailbox is struck by a vehicle.